 Most deaths are registered by a relative of the deceased.

-If the death occurred in a house, hospital or elderly people home and there are no relatives available, we would normally allow one of the following people to register the death:
+If the death occurred in a house, hospital or care home and there are no relatives available, we would normally allow one of the following people to register the death:

 • someone who was present at the death